packetsss/Leetcode-solution/README.md

 # Leetcode-solution
-My attempts to some Leetcode problems
+My attempts to some Leetcode problems using Python.